LongEmbed: Extending Embedding Models for Long Context Retrieval: Experiments

 \subsection{Analysis}

 \textbf{Tuning on PI vs. RP.}\quad Figure~\ref{fig:pi_vs_rp} compares further tuning on top of RP vs. PI.
 In the former approach, the initial 512 position embeddings are frozen while the remaining embeddings are tuned, whereas for the latter, the frozen / learnable embedding vectors are arranged in an interleaved manner.
-Our observations indicate that tuning applied to PI consistently produces superior results across both models.
-This superiority may be attributed to the fixed vectors acting as anchors, thereby preventing the learnable vectors from converging to suboptimal values.
+We observe that tuning on PI consistently produces superior results on both \gtebase{} and \efbase{}.
+A possible explanation is that fixed vectors in PI serve intrinsically as anchors, preventing the learnable vectors from converging to suboptimal values.

 \textbf{RoPE vs. APE.}\quad We further discuss the potential of APE / RoPE-based models for context window extension. \efbase{} and \efrbase{} are selected as the comparison subjects thanks to their shared training process, training data, and comparable performance on BEIR and \benchmarkname{} benchmarks.
 At each target context length ($\{1k, 2k, 4k\}$), we report the best scores achieved by each model on \benchmarkname{}, as illustrated in Figure~\ref{fig:rope_vs_ape}.
 Without requiring further training, \efrbase{} consistently demonstrates superior performance compared to \efbase{} across all target lengths.
 Furthermore, as the target window length increases, this superiority becomes more pronounced, even surpassing the fine-tuned version of \efbase{} by a large margin.
 This suggests that RoPE-based models can better extrapolate to to longer context.
 Consequently, we advocate for the use of RoPE in future embedding models.